 That said, they often do:

-If these issues sound familiar, an RO filter is the best option to safeguard your water.
+If these issues sound familiar, an reverse osmosis system is the best option to safeguard your water.

 If you’re tired of funny tastes, spotted silverware, and stains on your clothes and fixtures, it’s time to consider a water softener or a reverse osmosis water filtration system.
 Experts agree you should be drinking 2-4 liters per day, so why settle for less than excellent?4